-Sambar Masala Powder (Sambar Podi, Milagai Thool, or Sambar Pudi) is a South Indian condiment or spice mix which is added to sambar to give it a delicious flavor.
-Use it to make a kickass sambar recipe or add it to a simple stir fry (vegan, can be made gluten-free).
+Sambar Powder (Sambar Podi, Milagai Thool, or Sambar Pudi) is a South Indian condiment or spice mix added to sambar to give it a delicious flavor.
+Use it to make a delicious sambar recipe, or add it to a simple stir fry (vegan, can be made gluten-free).

 About Sambar Powder

-This spice blend is primarily used to make sambar (South Indian lentil and vegetable stew) and gives it a very unique taste and aroma.
+This spice blend is primarily used to make Sambar (South Indian lentil and vegetable stew) and gives it a unique taste and aroma.
 It can also be added to stir-fries and other dishes to make them flavorful.

-Each South Indian household has its own recipe to make sambar masala powder and it also differs from region to region.
+Each South Indian household has its own recipe to make sambar powder, which also differs from region to region.

 The base ingredients like lentils, coriander seeds, cumin seeds, and dry red chillies remain the same, however, their proportions change.

 To make sambar podi, all the ingredients are roasted on low flame until they are fragrant and browned.
 They are then cooled and ground to make a powder.
-This step also makes sure there is no moisture left in the spices, increasing the shelf life of homemade sambar powder.
+This step also ensures no moisture is left in the spices, increasing the shelf life of homemade sambar powder.

 In some households, the ingredients are not roasted at all.
-They are placed in strong sun for 2-3 days until all the moisture in them evaporates and then they are ground to make the sambar podi.
+They are placed in strong sun for 2-3 days until all their moisture evaporates and then they are ground to make the sambar podi.

-Although sambar podi is easily available in stores, there is nothing that can beat the fresh homemade one.
+Although sambar podi is easily available in stores, nothing can beat the fresh homemade one.

-Homemade sambar masala powder uses the best ingredients, it’s hygienic and very easy to make.
+Homemade sambar masala powder using the best ingredients is hygienic and easy to make.

 It comes together in one hour and keeps good for 4-5 months in an airtight container at room temperature.
 Moreover, it is very economical to make at home.

-In this post, I am sharing step by step sambar masala recipe I learned from my mom.
-I always use my homemade masala to make sambar and trust me it’s the best sambar you will ever make.
+In this post, I am sharing a step-by-step sambar masala recipe I learned from my mom.
+I always use my homemade masala to make sambar; it’s the best you will ever make.

 In my house, this amount lasts for 4-5 months and I make sambar once a week.
 For ½ cup of Toor dal’s sambar, I use 2 tablespoon of sambar podi.